Introduction

 Finance Act(s) Pages

-OTS estimated HMRC guidance at 90,000 pages in 2018;[7] whatever the true figure, it will have grown considerably since then.
+The Office of Tax Simplification estimated HMRC guidance at 90,000 pages in 2018;[7] whatever the true figure, it will have grown considerably since then.
 This guidance was “not comprehensive” - something of an understatement; but according to the OTS “real life cannot be reduced to a neat description in a few (!) pages of writing”.[8]
-The “mini” budget of October 2022 announced the abolition of OTS.
+F(no.2)A 2023 abolished the OTS.
 In its 12 years of existence, the OTS did not achieve much simplification, at least in relation to topics covered in this book, and I do not think it will be missed.[9]

 It is easier to talk of simplification.
 In the ill-fated “mini” budget of October 2022: